OMGLASERSPEWPEWPEW/GlyffitiMobile/docs/adr/006-Genesis and User Graph Anchors (UGA) - Identity-Bound Social State over ADR-004.md

 6. `PROFILE` lane root
 7. `REVOCATIONS` lane root
 8. `BOOKMARKS` lane root (formerly `RESERVED`)
-9. ...
-32. `RESERVED` (zero-hash sentinels for forward compatibility)
+9. `RESERVED_8` through `RESERVED_31` (zero-hash sentinels for forward compatibility)

+The UGR structure is expanded to 32 lanes (a power of 2) to provide substantial room for future social graph features while maintaining efficient Merkle tree operations.

 Each lane root is itself a Merkle over chunk roots (Chunked Merkle Array, CMA).
 Each chunk is a Merkle over items (append-only), and items include prev pointers for streaming UX.